dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 ## A Parser Combinator Library

-We are going to build a parser combinator library called Tiny Parse use it to build a parser for  simple arithmetic expressions.
+We are going to build a parser combinator library called _Tiny Parse_ and use it to build a parser for simple arithmetic expressions.

 ```
 sumOp -> + | -